GSA/fpki-guides/PIV-I Certification Playbook.md

 #***Play 6: Complete Technical Testing***

 The PIV-I applicant must successfully complete technical testing in accordance with the  [PIV-I Test Plan](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwZ).
 The purpose of technical testing is to validate the ability of a PIV-I candidate to issue PIV-I cards that meet the test requirements.
 Testing can be done any time after the application has been accepted.
 To expedite the certification process, testing can be done in parallel with the mapping step.
-However, testing must always be dome with a "production card" issued by a production Issuing CA.
+However, testing must always be done with a "production card" issued by a production Issuing CA.

 PIV-I Providers who operate under the PIV-I program must support smart cards conforming to  the latest [NIST Special Publication 800-73](http://csrc.nist.gov/publications/PubsSPs.html) and listed on the  [FIPS 201  Evaluation Program Approved Products List (APL)](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage).